Kush2806/Volume-Control-Via-Hand-Gesture/README.md

-Here’s a professional and impressive README file for your project, based on the provided files and their functionality:

----

 # Volume Control via Hand Gesture

 A real-time computer vision project that enables users to control their system volume using hand gestures, powered by OpenCV, MediaPipe, and Pycaw.
 The system detects hand landmarks from a webcam feed and maps the distance between the thumb and index finger to the system's master volume.